drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Parameters (Example):** <br>
 **Fullscreen Parameter:** <br>

-You need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany) to mount files on Windows.<br>
-'Simple Launcher' will mount the ZIP file into a virtual drive, then load the game using a custom logic.<br>
+'Simple Launcher' will mount the ZIP file into a virtual drive, then load the game using a custom logic.
+You need to install Dokan from [GitHub](https://github.com/dokan-dev/dokany) for the logic to work.<br><br>
-For the logic to work, you need to add the word 'RPCS3' into the 'Emulator Name'.

 ## Sony PlayStation 4